-Brett Goode (GEWD), 6-foot-1, 255 pounds, is entering his 10th season in the NFL.
+Goode (GEWD), 6-foot-1, 255 pounds, is in his 10th season in the NFL.
 He was originally signed by the Jacksonville Jaguars as an undrafted free agent from the University of Arkansas in 2007.
 Goode spent part of two offseasons with Jacksonville before signing with the Packers on Sept.
 1, 2008.
-He served as Green Bay’s primary long snapper from 2008-16, playing in 142 regular-season games and 14 playoff contests.
-Goode handled snapping duties in all 16 games as well as all three postseason contests last season.
-He will wear No. 61 for the Packers.
+He served as Green Bay’s primary long snapper from 2008-16, playing in 142 regular-season games and 14 playoff contests, and for the first three games this season before suffering a hamstring injury.
+Goode will wear No. 61 for the Packers.

 - Reliable long snapper was a last-minute injury replacement for LS J.J.
 Jansen following the 2008 preseason and has performed the job almost flawlessly for the past seven seasons.